AtlasC0R3/drop-discord/README.md

 6. ~~Profit.~~ You now have self-hosted this bot.

 ### Using the already hosted bot
-The self hosted version works, and is updated on every update (or whenever I feel like it), though it may not be available 24/7; some blackouts may occur, it may be slow or your data could *very rarely* vanish.
+The self hosted version works, and is updated every day, though it may not be available 24/7; some blackouts may occur, it may be slow or your data could *very rarely* vanish.
 If you are willing to look past those issues, [you can invite the bot using this link](https://discord.com/oauth2/authorize?client_id=749623401706029057&permissions=60518&scope=bot).
 Please read the [privacy notice](https://atlasc0r3.github.io/drop-bot/#privacy-notice) before proceeding.

 ## Frequently Asked Questions ~~even though no one asked any questions~~